aziz3d/hope-foundation/README.md

 ## Data Structure

-The application uses mock data for development and demonstration:
+The application uses mock data for development and demonstration purposes:
+If you want to play with the mock data its in data/mockData.js modify it according to your requirements:

 - **Organization Info**: Mission, vision, stats
 - **Team Members**: Profiles with photos and bios